blueshift-labs/blueshift-js/README.md

 # Blueshift-JS

-Blueshift-JS is a modernized version of the original blueshift.js event tracking client.
-It is to be published as a public npm module for Blueshift customers to import and integrate into their builds.
+Blueshift-JS is a modernized, minimimalistic version of the original blueshift.js event tracking client for Blueshift customers to import and integrate into their builds.
 It is designed to be compatible in node and browser contexts, as well as cross platform build systems like Expo.

 ## Getting Started